Wh1t3Fox/Twitter_Tracker/README.md

 #Usage
     python tracker.py -u <usernames> -t <hashtags>
 <br>
-* You can specify either scren names, or hashtags to watch
+* You can specify either scren names, or hashtags(without the #) to watch
 <br>
 <br>